City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Angela Davis: An Autobiography

-First published and edited by Toni Morrison in 1974, and featuring a new introduction by the author.
+First published and edited by Toni Morrison in 1974, this edition features a new introduction by the author.

 Been in the Struggle: Pursuing an Antiracist Spirituality